Accessibility Statement for Bangor University

 Staff can also access the Accessibility and E-learning page for further guidance and resources.

 Teaching Staff are using Panopto to deliver lectures.
 We have recently set all our videos uploaded to Panopto to be automatically machine captioned.
 The English captioning in Panopto is much improved recently but not always 100% accurate.
 We are unable to offer automatic machine captioning for our Welsh medium videos as the technology to perform this process does not exist yet.
 To caption each Welsh medium video would require a translator to human caption each video and doing so would be a disproportionate burden to our current services.
-Viewers requiring captions on videos, English or Welsh medium, that do not contain captions (or who require increased accuracy) should use the contact details on this page to request this.
+If appropriate technological solutions become available then Bangor will seek to implement them without delay.
+Any student requiring Welsh captions for any course content should discuss this with their tutors and incorporate in their “Personal Learning Support Plan”.
+Automated captioning is enabled by default for English captions.

 Do you need to access texthelp Read&Write at home?
 If so, the developers of this software are providing work at home licenses for all members of the University for the duration of the Covid-19 pandemic.
 If you need access to this software, please email email@example.com to request it.